yashharjani/Sample/README.md

 The automation framework structure is as follows:

-- Under /Basic_Template/src/main/java, there are main java classes (such as baseClass, browserSelector, utils, etc) and page object classes.
+- Under /{Project_name}/src/main/java, there are some important java classes (such as baseClass, browserSelector, utils, etc) and page object classes.
-- Under /Basic_Template/src/test/java, there are feature files, test runner class, and step definitions.
+- Under /{Project_name}/src/test/java, there are feature files, test runner class, and step definitions.
-- All the property files like configuration file are present under /Basic_Template/src/test/resources path.
+- All the property files like configuration file are present under /{Project_name}/src/test/resources path.
-- Reports are generated at /Basic_Template/Reports/ExtentReport.html path.
+- Reports are generated at /{Project_name}/Reports/ExtentReport.html path.
 - There is a POM.xml file in which all dependencies and plugins are present.
-- There is also a testng.xml file located at /Basic_Template/testng.xml for cross browser testing such as Chrome, Firefox, Microsoft Edge, etc.
+- There is also a testng.xml file located at /{Project_name}/testng.xml for cross browser testing such as Chrome, Firefox, Microsoft Edge, etc.

 <ins>**Feature file description:**<ins>